 6. Protect your hands and feet, too.
 Your neck, chest and hands are instant giveaways of your true age.
 To prevent premature signs of aging, apply your facial moisturizer to your neck and chest, and also apply sunscreen to your chest to protect against sunburn.
-Invest in a hand cream with an SPF and apply twenty minutes before heading out.
+Apply twenty minutes before heading out.
 Remember: 2/3 of all sun damage is purely incidental.

 Also with summer comes open-toed shoes and sandals, so be sure to exfoliate, moisturize and protect exposed feet as well.
 Take into account that sunscreen will rub off faster than it would elsewhere from rubbing against the straps of your shoes and abrasive sand.